openstack-archive/fuel-docs/userdocs/fuel-install-guide/sysreq/sysreq_network_requirements.rst

  * Administrative network or only the Fuel Master node: must have the Internet access through a dedicated NIC.
  * Storage and Private networks (VLANs): isolate from other networks.

+Fuel creates the *default* node network group that includes the Public, Storage, Management, and Baremetal networks if you installed the OpenStack Bare Metal service.

+The Private network appears in the Network Settings tab if the environment networking segmentation type is tunneling segmentation.
+It does not appear in the Network Settings tab in case of VLAN segmentation as it has no L3 settings.

+The Private network will (always) appear in the Node Interfaces Configuration tab, regardless of the segmentation type.
+The Private network will always be accessible through API as well.

+The requirements for Public, Storage, and Management networks are:

+* For Public network

+  * Floating IP range must fit into Public network CIDR of any of the node network groups in the environment and share that CIDR with Public IP ranges of that network.
+  * Each deployed Controller node requires one IP address from the Public IP range.
+  * If you set :guilabel:`Assign public network to all nodes` option in the Settings tab, then each deployed node requires one IP.
+  * Virtual IPs and the default gateway require three additional IP addresses for the environment: two IP addresses for Virtual IPs and one IP address for the default gateway.
+  * If the Neutron DVR feature is enabled, the DVR requires one additional IP address for each Compute node in case you plan to use Floating IPs in the deployment.
+  * If you install plugins, refer to the plugin guides for Public IP requirements.

+* For Storage and Management networks

+  * These are internal networks and, hence, the address range should be private, not globally routable.

+Neutron L2 and L3 requirements are:

+* Each project's network requires one unique VLAN ID.
+* Internal network must be isolated from both private and public networks for security reasons.
+* For floating network each defined project, including the Admin project, requires one IP address from the floating IP address range.
+  This IP address goes to the virtual interface of the project's virtual router.
+* Each VM instance connected to the external network requires one IP address from the floating IP range.
+* The floating IP address range should not intersect with the Public network address ranges.
+* Specify addresses for the guest OS DNS servers if you do not want to use the default DNS servers.